 - Applicants will be notified in May.
 Prior to submission of the application, applicants should briefly discuss their proposal with the Coordinator of the appropriate Center, or in the case of interethnic proposals, with each applicable Center.
 All grant recipients, where appropriate, must comply with UCLA’s Protection of Human Subjects in Research before receiving funding.

-Application online at: https://sa.ucla.edu/IAC/ResearchGrant
+To Apply: Applications available online at: https://sa.ucla.edu/IAC/ResearchGrant

 Preview of the application pages.